illicitonion/git-log-example/README.md

 If you want to contact us, you can send an email to contact@codeyourfuture.io

 ps: We will help you to become a developer!
+Please, write beautiful commits message.